Last Updated: 5/17/23 | May 17th, 2023

-When I visited Madrid in 2009, I only saw my hostel’s bed due to a bad cold I got in Barcelona.
-I left what was supposed to be one of the best cities in the world sad, sick, and upset I only ever saw the city on my way to the pharmacy.
+When I first visited Madrid in 2009, I only saw my hostel’s bed.
+I caught a bad cold in Barcelona which ruined my time in Madrid.
+I left what was supposed to be one of the best cities in the world sad, sick, and upset.
+I only ever saw the city on my way to the pharmacy.

-If you too only have a limited amount of time to see the city, here’s a suggested itinerary for Madrid to help you plan your trip, save money, and see everything this amazing city has to offer!
+If, like me, you too only have a limited amount of time to see the city, here’s a suggested itinerary for Madrid to help you plan your trip, save money, and see everything this amazing city has to offer!

-Free walking tour – I’m a big fan of free walking tours, even if the guide is just some former traveler looking for a quick buck.
-Why?
-Because they provide a good orientation of a city, highlight its important aspects, and provide a cursory overview of a city’s history.
-So on your first day, start the morning with a free walking tour and get a basic overview of Madrid.
-The two most popular are:
+I’m a big fan of free walking tours.
+They provide a good orientation to for city, highlight its important sights, and provide a cursory overview of a city’s history.
+On your first day, start the morning with a free walking tour and get a basic overview of Madrid.

 Visit the Royal Palace

-Though it is the official residence of the royal family, they don’t actually live here anymore and the palace is only used for official state functions.
+Though it’s the official residence of the royal family, they don’t actually live here anymore, and the palace is only used for official state functions.
 You can walk through the palace (both self-guided and guided tours are available) starting at the grand stairway and wander through lavishly decorated staterooms.
 My favorites are the green porcelain room and the dining room.
-There is also the Royal Armory, which houses a collection of medieval weapons and armor.
-Audio guides and pamphlets are in not included in the admission price.
-The palace is free on Wednesdays.
+There’s also the Royal Armory, which houses a collection of medieval weapons and armor.
+Audio guides and pamphlets are not included in the admission price.

 The Cathedral of Madrid

 Across from the palace is the main cathedral of Madrid.
-Finished near the end of 20th century, it is where the Prince and Princess of Asturias, Felipe and Letizia, were married in 2004.
-Official state ceremonies are held here and while not the most beautiful cathedral in Europe, the roof provides some kick ass photo opportunities of the Madrid skyline.
+Finished near the end of the 20th century, it’s where the Prince and Princess of Asturias, Felipe and Letizia, were married in 2004.
+Official state ceremonies are held here, and while not the most beautiful cathedral in Europe, its roof provides some excellent photo opportunities of the Madrid skyline.

-The most famous in the city and the starting point for most tours, this plaza was once host to bullfights, markets, symphonies, tournaments, and even executions.
-Now, it is ringed with tourist shops, cafes and restaurants.
+The most famous in the city and the starting point for most tours, this plaza once hosted bullfights, markets, symphonies, tournaments, and even executions.
+Now it’s ringed with tourist shops, cafés, and restaurants.
 It’s a good place from which to indulge in some people-watching, offers some good (though overpriced) bars, and occasionally has concerts and events.

 Mercado de San Miguel

-Near Plaza Mayor is this indoor market that used to be a big central market before it fell into disrepair.
+Near Plaza Mayor, this indoor market used to be a big central market before it fell into disrepair.
 Bought by a foodie and turned into a hip spot with lots of restaurants and stalls, the food here is delicious and surprisingly cheap considering its downtown location.
-I left full for less than 10 Euros.
+I left full for 10 EUR.
 At night, it’s busy with locals seeking after-work drinks and tapas.
-You’ll visit this location on your food tour but it’s worth coming back to.
+You’ll visit this location on your food tour, but it’s worth coming back to.
 It’s open from 10am to midnight.

 The Naval Museum